pingpong-labs/docs/modules.md

 #### To 2.0.5

-Previously we add two service provider from this package.
-In version `2.0.5` we just need register one service provider.
-We now can remove `Pingpong\Modules\Providers\BootstrapServiceProvider` from `providers` array because now its service provider is registered automatically by `Pingpong\Modules\ModulesServiceProvider`.
+Previously, we add two service provider from this package.
+In version `2.0.5`, we just need register one service provider.
+Now, we can remove `Pingpong\Modules\Providers\BootstrapServiceProvider` from `providers` array, because now it service provider is registered automatically by `Pingpong\Modules\ModulesServiceProvider`.

 #### From Laravel 4 to Laravel 5